keystonejs/keystone/.changeset/brave-beers-applaud.md

 '@keystone-6/fields-document': patch
 ---

-Fixes missing fields inside of conditional field in a component block creating a broken structure
+Fixes a broken code path for conditional component-blocks when fields are missing - this previously resulted in invalid data structures within the document editor